Alcohol and PTSD Treatment Centers

 Victims of sexual abuse or domestic violence also have increased risks of addiction.
 Past or ongoing sexual abuse or domestic violence also raises the likelihood of PTSD.
 Although individuals may develop post-traumatic stress disorder after being repeatedly victimized, a person may develop PTSD following a single traumatizing event, such as a beating or a rape.

-Natural events such as hurricanes, earthquakes, and floods could also trigger PTSD in some people.
+Natural events such as hurricanes, earthquakes, and floods could also trigger PTSD in some people which is sometimes classified as a bipolar disorder.
 Regardless of what causes PTSD and substance abuse, medical professionals feel that it is important for clients to seek treatment for these conditions concurrently (at the same time).